Matir/blog/_posts/2018-06-19-pros-vs-joes-ctf-the-evolution-of-blue-teams.md

 comfortable with as your "bare metal" operating system, so if that's Windows, you'll want to run a Linux virtual machine.

+If you use a Macbook (which seems to be the most common choice at a lot of security conferences), you may want both a Windows VM and a Linux VM, as the Windows Server administration tools (should you choose to use them) only run on Windows clients.
+It's also been reported that [TunnelBlick](https://tunnelblick.net/) is the best option for an OpenVPN Client on MacOS.

 As to choice of Linux distribution, if you don't have any personal preference, I would suggest using [Kali Linux](https://www.kali.org).
 It's not that Kali has anything you can't get on other distributions, but it's well-known in the